bnabriss/jquery-form-validation/README.md

     return false;
 };
 ```
-and to use it in your forms
+And to use it in your forms
 ```html
 <form>
     <div class="form-group">